benjcabalona1029/python-crontab-ui/README.md

 # Notes
 - This installs the cron jobs using the current OS user.
 - You should use a **unique command name**.
 This is used in filtering the cron jobs.
-- The log files are installed in your home directory.
+- The log files are stored in the `logs` directory of this repository.
-    - The filename of the stdout log is `name.log` where `name` is the command name that you choose in the UI, removing all spaces.
-    - The filename of the stderr log is `error_name.err`
+  - They are automatically deleted, once the job is deleted.
+I'm not sure if this is a good or bad idea, but it can easily be updated by updating the `delete_cron_job` function in `cronservice`.
-- The implementation for the status indicator is quite simple, we have a `watch_err_files` function that checks if there are any contents in  stderr log.
-If there are, it will display the status as failed.
+- The implementation for the status indicator is quite simple, we check the last line of the log file for a specific job.
+If it contain the work
-**Once you're able to debug the issue, delete the stderr file**
+*Failed* then the job will be tagged as failed.

 # TODO: